jkrumow/ActorKit/README.md

 #### Recovering from Crashes

-Whenever an actor crashes it is re-created by its supervisor and will resume executinig messages from its mailbox.
+Whenever an actor crashes it is re-created by its supervisor and will resume executing messages from its mailbox.

-*Special behavior for pools:*
+**Special behavior for pools:**

 - when the pool actor itself crashes the whole pool is recreated completely and the content of all mailboxes will be processed by the new pool instance
 - when an actor inside the pool crashes only this instance is recreated and its mailbox content will be processed by its successor

 You can also communicate a crash manually by calling `crashWithError:`: